+The Investment Manager also takes into account PAI 16 in relation to Investee countries subject to social violations.
 The Investment Manager's approach includes quantitative and qualitative aspects to take the indicators into account.
 It uses particular indicators for screening, seeking to exclude issuers that may cause significant harm.
 It uses a subset for engagement seeking to influence best practice and it uses certain of them as indicators of positive sustainability performance, by applying a minimum threshold in respect of the indicator to qualify as a Sustainable Investment.